Skip to main content

 This epigenetic mechanism can lead to widespread changes in gene expression, favoring pathways of oxidative stress resistance and metabolic efficiency.

-Similarly, the anti-inflammatory components of the Mediterranean diet, such as polyphenols from olive oil and omega-3 from fish, can downregulate the expression of pro-inflammatory cytokines like TNF-α and IL-6.
+Similarly, the anti-inflammatory components of the Mediterranean diet, such as polyphenols from olive oil and omega-3 fatty acids from fish, can downregulate the expression of pro-inflammatory cytokines like TNF-α and IL-6.
 These cytokines are known to interfere with hormone receptor function throughout the body.

 By suppressing the genetic expression of these inflammatory molecules, the Mediterranean diet helps to preserve the integrity and sensitivity of endocrine signaling pathways over the long term.
 This is a key mechanism behind its protective effects on cardiovascular health and its ability to support endocrine function during the metabolic shifts of menopause.